-Let’s take a look at an example where Google dynamically changing the content depending on the search terms used by searchers.
+Let’s take a look at an example where Google dynamically changing the title depending on the search terms used by searchers.

 Here the keyword used is “mythemeshop keyword research”.
 As you’d expect, Google correctly shows MyThemeShop’s keyword research guide as the first result.

 Now, if we repeat this search with the terms “mythemeshop keyword research guide” – you’ll notice that the title of the exact same page shown by Google has changed this time:

 Google tries to adjust the title according to the search intent, but there are other causes that could trigger the search engine to rewrite titles, such as:

 - The page does not specify a descriptive title or title tag